pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Defining the aggregate ID
 -------------------------

-By default, the aggregate ID will be a version 4 UUID, automatically generated when a new aggregate is created.
+By default, the aggregate ID will be a version-4 UUID, automatically generated when a new aggregate is created.
 However, the aggregate ID can also be defined as a function of the arguments used to create the aggregate.
 You can do this by defining a ``create_id()`` method.